An Overview of Backup and Disaster Recovery – What is a BDR?

 What is Backup and Disaster Recovery?

 Simply put, Backup and Disaster Recovery is what you do to ensure that your business is protected from outages and lack of availability of your business tools such as your servers and key workstations.
+Ensure you have business continuity by putting a good solution in place.

 There are certainly other considerations, like your phones and business/office premises when you talk about backup and disaster recovery, but primarily in this article, we will discuss your servers and key workstations.